 The goal of this project was to develop a new measure that will assess the quality of child care settings, specifically the quality of caregiver-child interactions for infants and toddlers in non-parental care.
-The new measure is sensitive to the developmental levels of children ages birth to three years and to the adult behaviors that are responsive and stimulating for this age group.
-In addition, it is appropriate for use across different types of child care settings (i.e., center-based and family child care homes) as well as for both single- and mixed-age classrooms.
-Key tasks included (1) assessing the state of the measurement field related to child-adult interactions and quality of care settings for infants and toddlers; (2) developing a measure to assess the quality of child-caregiver interaction in infant-toddler care settings; and (3) conducting psychometric testing to ensure the soundness of the measure for diverse populations and settings, including settings serving low-income families, settings having ethnic/racial diversity in caregivers and children, settings with children from non‐English speaking households, and settings with children with disabilities.
+The new measure was designed to be sensitive to the developmental levels of children ages birth to three years and to the adult behaviors that are responsive and stimulating for this age group.
+In addition, it was designed to be appropriate for use across different types of child care settings (i.e., center-based and family child care homes) as well as for both single- and mixed-age classrooms.
+Key tasks included (1) assessing the state of the measurement field related to child-adult interactions and quality of care settings for infants and toddlers; (2) developing a measure to assess the quality of caregiver-child interaction in infant-toddler care settings; and (3) conducting psychometric testing to ensure the soundness of the measure for diverse populations and settings, including settings serving low-income families, settings having ethnic/racial diversity in caregivers and children, settings with children from non‐English speaking households, and settings with children with disabilities.

-The points of contact are Amy Madigan and Nina Philipsen Hetzner.
+The points of contact are Amy Madigan and Jenessa Malin.